Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

-Dogs sleep at your feet because it makes them feel secure, connected, and protected.
-The behavior combines pack instinct, attachment bonding, warmth seeking, and environmental awareness.
+Dogs sleep at your feet or on your legs because it makes them feel secure, connected, and protected.
+This behaviour combines pack instinct, attachment bonding, warmth seeking, and environmental awareness.
+Whether they choose your feet, legs, or lap, the core reasons remain the same.
 In most cases, it’s a sign of trust, not dominance.

 Why Do Dogs Sleep at Your Feet?